diegojromerolopez/django-async-include/README.md

 ```

 # Main author
-Diego J. Romero-López is a Software Engineer at intelligenia.
+Diego J. Romero-López is a Software Engineer at [Drivies](https://www.driviesapp.com/).

 This project is in no way endorsed or related in any way to my past or current employers.